nikkaoyy/Academic-Life/Systems Analysis/Project_Explain.md

 # 🌲 Forest Cover Type Prediction — Kaggle Competition

 ## 📌 Overview
-This repository is dedicated to the Kaggle competition **[Forest Cover Type Prediction](https://www.kaggle.com/competitions/forest-cover-type-prediction)**.
+This repository is dedicated to the Kaggle competition **[Forest Cover Type Prediction](https://www.kaggle.com/competitions/forest-cover-type-prediction)** and the Analysis and Design of Complex Systems.
 The challenge is a **supervised multiclass classification problem** where the task is to predict the **forest cover type** (7 possible classes) from cartographic variables such as:
 - Elevation
 - Slope and aspect